Georgia Southern University: Colleges

-Georgia Southern University’s Honors College provides a rigorous and selective academic program open to high-achieving undergraduate students from all fields of study.
+Georgia Southern University’s Honors College provides a selective academic program open to high-achieving undergraduate students from all fields of study.
 The honors college provides special learning opportunities and privileges to admitted students.

+University College was established in 2026, following the consolidation of East Georgia State College and Georgia Southern.
+University College serves as the academic home for students in associate degree programs, interdisciplinary bachelor's degree programs, dual enrollment, ROTC, and Continuing and Professional Education.

 Degree programs

-The university offers more than 140 bachelor's degree, master's degree, and doctorate programs in eight colleges.
+The university offers more than 150 associate degree, bachelor's degree, master's degree, and doctorate programs in twelve colleges.

 In 2010, Georgia Southern received approval to offer three new engineering degrees: Bachelor of Science in Civil Engineering, Bachelor of Science in Electrical Engineering, and the Bachelor of Science in Mechanical Engineering.
 Classes for the engineering school began in the fall of 2011.

 The Parker College of Business houses the only School of Economic Development in the southeastern United States.
 The School of Accountancy in the Parker College of Business is the only AACSB certified school in the United States to offer forensic accounting courses to both undergraduate and graduate students.

 Georgia Southern's Department of Writing and Linguistics is the only freestanding writing department in the State of Georgia.

 The Ph.D. in Logistics/Supply Chain Management is the first of its kind to be offered in the state of Georgia through the university's Parker College of Business.
 Classes began in the fall of 2010.

+Undergraduate admissions

+In 2025, Georgia Southern accepted 89.6% of undergraduate applicants with those enrolled having an average 3.36 high school GPA.
+The university does not require submission of standardized test scores, but they will be considered as part of an application if submitted.
+Those enrolled who submitted test scores had an average 1170 SAT score (49% submitting scores) or an average 20 ACT score (24% submitting scores).

 Enrollment statistics

 In the fall of 2014 the university enrolled 18,004 students in undergraduate programs and 2,513 students in graduate programs.
 The student population was 52% female and 48% male.
 With the consolidation with Armstrong State University, the university's overall student population was 27,459 for the 2017–2018 school year.

-For incoming freshmen in fall 2018 the average SAT score was 1139, average ACT score was 23, and the average high school GPA was 3.36.